SanyaGubrani/HR-Attrition-Analysis-Dashboard/README.md

 3. How does attrition vary across different departments?
 4. Which job roles have the highest attrition rates?
 5. What is the correlation between years of service at the company and attrition?
 6. How does monthly salary affect attrition?
-Does low salary lead to high attrition?
+Does a low salary lead to high attrition?
 7. Is there a relationship between overtime work and attrition?
 8. Is there a difference in attrition rates between high-performance and low-performance employees?
 9. How does the work-life balance affect attrition?
 Do employees tend to quit when work-life balance is low?